elastic/apm-agent-python/docs/config/logbook.rst

 Configuring ``logbook``
 =======================

-Raven provides a `logbook <http://logbook.pocoo.org>`_ handler which will pipe messages to Sentry.
+opbeat_python provides a `logbook <http://logbook.pocoo.org>`_ handler which will pipe messages to Sentry.

 First you'll need to configure a handler::

-    from raven.handlers.logbook import SentryHandler
+    from opbeat_python.handlers.logbook import SentryHandler

     # Manually specify a client
     client = Client(...)